Do you want to write math equations in WordPress?

 On Mac computers, you can add mathematical operators and characters from the toolbar at the top.
 Simply click on Edit » Emoji & Symbols or press Command + Control + Space keys on your keyboard.

 This will bring up the ‘Character Viewer’ app in a popup.
-From here you can select the symbols and characters that you want to insert.
+From here, you can select the symbols and characters that you want to insert.

-Simply double click on a character to insert it in the WordPress post editor.
+Simply double-click on a character to insert it in the WordPress post editor.

-You can also format characters in the post editor using the subscript and superscript options in paragraph toolbar.
+You can also format characters in the post editor using the subscript and superscript options in the paragraph toolbar.

 2. Adding Unicode Mathematical Characters in Windows

-Windows users can use a similar app to insert mathematical operators and special characters in WordPress post editor.
+Windows users can use a similar app to insert mathematical operators and special characters in the WordPress post editor.

-The Character Map app supports many different encodings including Unicode.
+The Character Map app supports many different encodings, including Unicode.
 You can find math operators by selecting the Unicode Subrange under Group.